Pius Lasisi Jimoh: 1983 Kwara South Senatorial Election

 Pius Jimoh first entered politics when he ran in the 1983 Senatorial election for Kwara South Senatorial District on the Great Nigeria People's Party (GNPP) platform.
 The incumbent National Party of Nigeria (NPN) Senator Isa Abonyi Obaro lost his re-election bid when he polled 7,992 votes to lose his seat to Pius Lasisi Jimoh who got 147, 175 votes.
 The UPN candidate in the area, Mr. Zubair Ogereva got 19, 311 votes.

 Some political analysts in the area attributed Pius Jimoh's victory to intra-party crisis known as Atta-Saraki feud within the NPN in the Kwara South Senatorial District.
 However, Pius Jimoh claimed that his victory was not based on any party platform or party crisis but purely because his people reposed confidence in him.

 While Pius Jimoh was in the senate, he advocated for the creation of Kogi State so as to save the people he represented from their bondage in Kwara State because they have got nothing to gain from remaining there.
 He was also a proponent of poll-tax abolition throughout the country saying the piece-meal abolition of the tax by some state governments was not yielding results because people from where it was abolished were forced to pay same in other states while travelling.

 Pius Jimoh's tenure was cut short by the December 31st, 1983 coup that brought General Muhammadu Buhari to power.

-Senator Pius went back into his petroleum business, a company he established after his resignation from Julius Berger PLC.
-He was the chairman and managing director of Kings Oil Marketing Limited before his death on 29 March 2014 in an automobile crash along Ageva-Magongo Road.
+Senator Pius went back into his petroleum business, a business he established after his resignation from Julius Berger PLC.
+He was still very active and managing his business before his death on 29 March 2014 in an automobile crash along Ageva-Magongo Road.